naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 out of the auto-immune body's shape, and out of the object-thing regime.
 But Butler points out: the question regarding the living lives in the inside of the mechanism, or at the interior of the normative framework as in inner displacement.
-Under a same current of meaning,the question regarding the living points towards the possibility conditions (social, economical, political) so that life can continue going on as is.
+Under a same current of meaning,the question regarding the living points towards the possibility conditions (social, economical, political) so that life can continue going on as is:
-The line of inquiry that Butler reclaims about our structural dependency to social recognition norms;
+This is the line of inquiry that Butler reclaims about our structural dependency to social recognition norms, and the ways in which our societies formulate definitions about what a life is.

-La línea de indagación que Butler recupera respecto a nuestra dependencia estructural a las normas sociales de reconocimiento y a los modos en que nuestras sociedades construyen definiciones de vida.
 Y en esas definiciones se juegan, precisamente, las *condiciones de posibilidad para que la vida sea vivible* y sostenible. ¿Que es una vida y cuales son sus condiciones normativas, sociales, económicas, ecopolíticas que la hacen sostenible y vivible ?
 Desde este ángulo, la pregunta por el viviente y por sus condiciones de